mutwiri-2/linux/command_line_basics.md

   * The root directory has many folders and files which you can store more folders and files.
 The location of these files and directories are referred to as paths.
   * Navigation of the filesystem is helpful if you know where you are and where you are going.
 To see where you are, you can use the pwd command, this command means “print working directory” and it just shows you which directory you are in.
   * *note the path stems from the root directory*

+- `$cd` - Change the shell working directory.
+Syntax is `$cd [dir]` - Change the current directory to DIR.
+The default DIR is the value of the HOME shell variable.
+  * To move around the filesystem a bit, we’ll need to navigate our way using paths
+  * There are two different ways to specify a path:
+     * Absolute path: This is the path from the root directory.
+The root directory is commonly shown as a slash.
+Every time your path starts with / it means you are starting from the root directory.
+     * Relative path: This is the path from where you are currently in filesystem.